-16. Remove all loose objects from the bed of the mill.
-Store the outrigger jack handle in the bracket provided on the rear/loading-side outrigger guide.

-17. Place both fenders in the slots located behind the trailer tires and secure with retaining pins (prior to 6/00) or rubber straps (6/00+).
+- 16. Remove all loose objects from the bed of the mill.
+Store the outrigger jack handle in the bracket provided on the rear/loading-side outrigger guide. - 17.
+Place both fenders in the slots located behind the trailer tires and secure with rubber straps.
 Raise all but the very front outrigger.